ZhYong10/leanote-downloader/README.md

 # leanote-downloader
-Using NodeJS + pupeteer to download notes in leanote.com.
+Using NodeJS + Pupeteer to download notes in leanote.com.

 # One minute Quick-start